KYVENetwork/docs/docs/validators/protocol_nodes/pools/archway_state-sync/introduction.md

   <img width="90%" src="/img/tendermint-ssync-archway.png" />
 </p>

-Here, the tendermint-ssync runtime is responsible for communicating with the tendermint application (purple) - in this case KSYNC, and forwarding the data to the KYVE core protocol.
+Here, the tendermint-ssync runtime is responsible for communicating with KSYNC, and forwarding the data to the KYVE core protocol.
 The KYVE core then handles the communication with the pool.
 This entire process (yellow) is the KYVE protocol validator.
 The resulting data are the state-sync snapshots from the tendermint application - validated and permanently stored on a storage provider like Arweave.

 ## Goal